pauldijou/elm-kernel-helpers/README.md

 ## Strict mode

 By default, the helpers will try to catch as much potential errors as possible.
-For example, if you try to call `Result.fromMaybe` with an argument that isn't actually a `Maybe`, it will thrown a `TypeError`.
-There are a huge lot of limitations of course, we cannot know the type of a `List` as long as it is empty, we cannot determine if several types are part of the same union type without parsing the actual Elm code (and there are no plan at all to do that).
+For example, if you try to call `Result.fromMaybe` with an argument that isn't actually a `Maybe`, it will throw a `TypeError`.
+There are a huge lot of limitations of course, we cannot know the type of a `List` as long as it is empty, we cannot determine if several types are part of the same union type without parsing the actual Elm code (and there is no plan at all to do that).

-Anyway, it's good for you but far from perfect and in any case, disable it in production, some checks are long and it's too late to catch them.
+Anyway, it's good for you but far from perfect and, in any case, disable it in production, some checks are long and it's too late to catch them.

 ```javascript
 helpers.strict(false)